 Once you recognize the signs of mental fatigue, you might wonder, “What next?”

-The good news is, there’s a lot you can do to ease mental exhaustion.
+There are a number of things you can do to help ease mental exhaustion.

 Making some lifestyle changes can help you address it at the source, while coping strategies can help you take steps to feel more rested and renewed when facing challenges that cause significant life stress.